-While you are cleaning the exterior roof assembly, also inspect the roof vents (including sealants) for cracks and keep them clean.
+Inspect the roof vents (including sealants) for cracks and keep them clean.
 Inspect the refrigerator and holding tank vents for blockages from bird nests, spider webs, leaves, etc. All exterior access doors and vents need to be kept clean and free of obstructions (i.e., insect nests, mud daubers, etc.) while the appliances are in use.